 Butchers.
 Bakers.
 Candlestick-makers.
-Named for blacksmith and property-owner Jeremiah Elfreth, Elfreth’s Alley was home to the 18th century artisans and trades-people who were the backbone of colonial Philadelphia.
-Three hundred years later, the houses on this itty-bitty, cobblestone street are still hot properties.
+Named for blacksmith and property-owner Jeremiah Elfreth, Elfreth’s Alley was home to the 18th-century artisans and trades-people who were the backbone of colonial Philadelphia.
+Over 300 years later, the houses on this itty-bitty, cobblestone street are still hot properties.

 During the 18th century, most businesses were home-based.
 Over the years, grocers, shoemakers, cabinetmakers, tailors and others worked out of the first floor of their Elfreth’s Alley houses.
 That changed during the 19th century Industrial Revolution, when people worked in neighborhood factories.
 Today’s service economy and technology have resulted in a growing trend to a return of the home-based businesses.

 Located in the only homes open to the public year round, the Elfreth’s Alley Museum offers visitors guided tours and gifts.
 The tour, which tells the story of two dressmakers who ran a sewing business at Elfreth’s Alley, costs $5 per person.

 Residents open their homes to the public only twice a year, during the aforementioned “Deck the Alley”, and June’s Fete Day.

 For more information on Elfreth’s Alley, click the button below.